facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 In our example, a good name for the command is `callElevator`.

 [Redux style guide documentation](https://redux.js.org/style-guide/style-guide#model-actions-as-events-not-setters) strongly suggests to use events as naming convention for actions.
 Unfortunately, it cannot always be done.
-A click on a button is an attempt which triggers an event at a certain point.
-When a user clicks on a button there is no way to know if that request can be handled.
+A click of a button is an attempt which triggers an event at a certain point.
+When a user clicks a button there is no way to know if that request can be handled.

 To sum up, commands are Redux actions triggered by components and sagas.
 They don't mutate the state and they don't resolve the asynchronicity problem yet.
 Next step is to understand how sagas manage events.